 As part of this collaborative project, we present high resolution net community productivity (NCP) estimates based on continuous shipboard dissolved O2/Ar measurements (Cassar et al., 2009).
 NCP corresponds to gross primary productivity (GPP) minus community respiration (i.e. the sum of auto- and hetero-trophic respiration) within the surface ocean.
 At steady-state or over large spatial and temporal scales, NCP is equivalent to new production, and because little particulate organic carbon is stored in the euphotic zone, NCP approximates organic carbon export from the surface ocean (Falkowski et al., 2003).
 We examine the environmental factors regulating NCP in the SAZ and PFZ.
-Incubation and fertilization experiments have clearly demonstrated that iron plays a key role in limiting phytoplankton growth in high HNLC regions of the Southern Ocean (Martin, 1990; de Baar et al., 2005), with light modulating the response to iron supply (Mitchell et al., 1991; Boyd et al., 1999, 2001; de Baar et al., 2005).
+Incubation and fertilization experiments have clearly demonstrated that iron plays a key role in limiting phytoplankton growth in high HNLC regions of the Southern Ocean (de Baar et al., 2005; Martin, 1990), with light modulating the response to iron supply (de Baar et al., 2005; Boyd et al., 1999, 2001; Mitchell et al., 1991).
 However, determination of the dependence of NCP on iron and light has proven to be more difficult, partly because of the heretofore limited NCP observations.
 In this paper, we interrogate high resolution NCP measurements in the context of ancillary biogeochemical properties to advance our understanding of the roles of light and iron in regulating Southern Ocean productivity.